 #7: Edith Kanaka‘ole

-Edith Kanaka‘ole, a celebrated composer, dancer, and Kumu Hula, dedicated her life to preserving Hawaiian culture during a time of cultural suppression.
+Edith Kanaka‘ole, a composer, dancer, and Kumu Hula, dedicated her life to preserving Hawaiian culture during a time of cultural suppression.
 She composed traditional Hawaiian chants and songs, choreographed accompanying Hula dances, and toured internationally to share her artistry.
 In honor of her late mother, she founded a Hula school to teach the sacred art.
 As a professor at the University of Hawai‘i and a cultural advocate, she taught Hawaiian chants, myths, history, and ethnobotany.
 She created a Hawaiian language program that led to the establishment of over 20 immersion schools.
 Her efforts earned her numerous accolades, including the Distinction of Cultural Leadership in 1979.
 Her devotion to her heritage continued to inspire even after her death, with her second album posthumously winning Best Traditional Album at the Nā Hōkū Hanohano Awards.

 #8: Eleanor Roosevelt

-Eleanor Roosevelt, known as “First Lady of the World,” was a pioneering activist for human rights, women’s suffrage, and social justice.
+Eleanor Roosevelt, known as “First Lady of the World,” advocated for human rights, women’s suffrage, and social justice.
 Before becoming First Lady, she led organizations like the League of Women Voters and endorsed women in politics.
 During her tenure, she used her platform to advocate for marginalized groups, expand the New Deal, and promote labor and civil rights.
 In 1939, she took a stand against racism by publicly resigning from the Daughters of the American Revolution.
 This occurred after they refused to allow Marian Anderson, a renowned African American contralto, to perform at Constitution Hall in Washington, D.C., due to their discriminatory policies.
-After Franklin D. Roosevelt’s death, she chaired the United Nations Human Rights Commission, drafted the 1948 Universal Declaration of Human Rights, and led the President’s Commission on the Status of Women under John F. Kennedy.
-A legendary leader for equality, she worked on the Equal Pay Act and was nominated for the Nobel Peace Prize for her lifelong dedication to justice.

 #9: Jovita Idar

-Jovita Idar was a pioneering journalist and activist for Mexican American rights.
+Jovita Idar was a journalist and activist for Mexican American rights.
 Writing for her family’s newspaper, La Crónica, she advocated for issues like racism, women’s suffrage, and the Mexican Revolution.
 She co-organized the First Mexican Congress and founded La Liga Feminil Mexicaista in 1911, advocating for women’s suffrage and education for Mexican American students.
-During the Mexican Revolution, she served as a nurse with La Cruz Blanca and later protested U.S. military intervention through her work at El Progreso, which Texas Rangers shut down.
+During the Mexican Revolution, she served as a nurse with La Cruz Blanca and later protested U.S. military intervention through her work at El Progreso, which the Texas Rangers shut down.
 Taking over La Crónica in 1914, Idar continued her advocacy before becoming editor of El Heraldo Cristiano, where she promoted women’s rights, volunteered in her community, and established a free kindergarten in San Antonio.

 #10: Maria Tallchief

 Released on October 23, 2023, the 10th quarter and final in the second installment of the American Women Quarters honors Maria Tallchief.
 It was designed by Benjamin Sowards, who previously designed the Wilma Mankiller quarter, and sculpted by Joseph Menna.
-The coin is minted at the Philadelphia Mint and Denver Mint, with the possibility of also being minted at the San Francisco Mint later, much like the rest of the series.

-Maria Tallchief, the first Native American prima ballerina, rose to international acclaim through her groundbreaking performances.
+Maria Tallchief, the first Native American prima ballerina, rose to international acclaim through her performances.
 She began her career with the Ballet Russe de Monte Carlo, became the first American to perform with the Paris Opera Ballet in 1947, and later starred as prima ballerina of the New York City Ballet.
 In 1960, she made history as the first American to perform at Moscow’s Bolshoi Theater.
 Despite pressures to change her last name to avoid discrimination, Tallchief proudly embraced her heritage and became a vocal supporter of Native American rights.
 After retiring, she founded the Chicago City Ballet, continuing her legacy in dance.

 #11: Rev. Dr. Pauli Murray